 Set up a mood-board and send it around with enough headroom to actually exchange some constructive thought.
 This means weeks or even months before shooting, not the-week-of, or night before.
 If you don’t have a clue how to create a mood-board, talk to the video crew and create one with them.
 It will really help you land on the same page.

 Raw performance wins every time

 It’s easy to get really stressed out by trying to capture the perfect live performance in one, error-free take.
-Sometimes even musicians with exceptionally great live-confidence will become entirely cramped when performing in front of cameras, loosing their sense of performance and angst-free musicianship.
+Sometimes even musicians with exceptionally great live-confidence will become entirely cramped.
+They loose their sense of performance and angst-free musicianship.

-One of the most important factors – maybe even THE most important factor – in creating stunning live videos and sessions, is the art of letting go and obtaining a mindset of “not giving a damn”.
+One of the most important factors is obtaining a mindset of “not giving a damn”.
 It really does not matter which genre you are working in – be it smooth soul, jazz, or fragile acoustic songwriting.
-A definitive sense of rock’n’roll attitude will help you relax during the session, playing the way you would in front of a live audience and just for the moment.
+A definitive sense of rock’n’roll attitude will help you relax during the session.
+Play the way you would in front of a live audience.

 This ability to just let things go, without worry about current or future factors, will also help you maintain a stern stoicism during interviews and other media situations.